-Youzi said: “A man who practices filial and fraternal devotion is unlikely to question the authority of his superiors.
-Such a man will never provoke disorder.
+Youzi said: “A person who practices filial and fraternal devotion is unlikely to question the authority of their superiors.
+Such a person will never provoke disorder.
 A leader focuses on the root; once this takes hold the way appears.
 Filial and fraternal devotion is the root of goodness.”

 Confucius was a master of talent development, training thousands of students and followers (1) who went on to take official positions and run businesses in the patchwork quilt of states that comprised China during his lifetime.
 (2)

 When it came to succession management, however, he dropped the ball with his failure to anoint an heir to Confucius Inc before he passed away at the age of 72 in 479 BCE.
 This was not for lack of trying, but he probably lost heart when his protégé, the mystical Yan Hui, died at the age of just 32, leaving him utterly devastated.

 The death of Confucius left a vacuum at the top that a number of young pretenders among the sage’s followers fought to fill.
 Two of the most notable of these were Youzi (有子) and Zengzi (曾子), who are given the honorific title of Master You and Master Zeng in some English translations of the Analects.

 Because of his close physical resemblance to Confucius, Youzi was the early frontrunner for the sage’s mantle, which is probably why he manages to appear in the second chapter of the Analects.
 Think about this for a moment: it’s quite a stunning feat of editorial skulduggery!

 The musings of Youzi in Chapter 2 of Book 1 of the Analects provide a clue as to why they jettisoned him.
 Although Confucius talked about the importance of filial and fraternal devotion, he never went as far as describing it as “the root of goodness.”
 Indeed, it wasn’t until the early Han Dynasty emperors carried out a huge promotional push behind the concept of filial devotion in order to legitimize their newfound authority that it came to be regarded as a core “Confucian” value.